Pareidolia in Abstract Art: The Fascinating Phenomenon

 Pareidolia in abstract art is a fascinating phenomenon that can bring new meaning and interpretation to this type of amazing art.
 Context plays a significant role in our perception of pareidolia.

-You may not have come across the word “pareidolia” before I’m sure you will know exactly what it is if you continue reading.
+You may not have come across the word “pareidolia” before but I’m sure you will know exactly what it is if you continue reading.

 Have you ever looked at an abstract painting, particularly non-representational, and seen something familiar in the lines and shapes?
-Or maybe looked at a cloud and saw a shape of a face or an animal?
+Or maybe looked at a cloud and saw the shape of a face or an animal?

 Chances are, you may have experienced a phenomenon known as Pareidolia.

-It reminded me of some of the comments a few people said when they were looking at some of my abstract paintings.
-Some said they saw faces, birds or animals.
-I never painted any representations of these images.
+Pareidolia is not something new to me or to most people.
+It just reminded me of some of the comments a few people said when they were looking at some of my abstract paintings.

 My paintings are mainly abstract non-representational, i.e. there is no depiction of the real world.
 These comments were quite interesting and added different interpretations to the paintings.